dgroomes/browser-extension-framework/example/README.md

 from a content script.
 And injecting a content script must be done from a background or popup script!
 Phew, that's a lot of JavaScript execution environments.
 Keep in mind these components:

-1) The DCL popup script
+1) The popup script
-    * `dcl-popup-script.js`
+    * This must be implemented by the DCL program.
+See the file: `dcl-popup-script.ts`.
-2) The DCL content script
+2) The content script
-    * `dcl-content-script.js`
+    * This is handled by the framework.
+See the file: `content-script-middleware.ts`.
-3) The DCL web page script
+3) The web page script
-    * `dcl-page-script.js`

-The programmer must write each of these files.
-It is not possible for BrowserExtensionFramework to abstract away `dcl-content-script.js` or `dcl-page-script.js`.
-Abstracting away those files would require dynamic JavaScript, serializing/deserializing JavaScript code, and using `eval()`, which we are not willing to do.

-So, the API of BrowserExtensionFramework requires the programmer to still write all of these files but offers functions to reduce the boilerplate and handle message passing and lifecycle timing.
+    * This must be implemented by the DCL program.
+See the file: `dcl-page-script.ts`

 ## Instructions